INSTRUCTIONS TO AUTHORS

 Manuscripts should be as concise as possible (no more than 12 pages long, including text, illustrations, and References).

 The manuscript should be prepared in Word format, in letter-size, use Arial font, size 12, spaced 1.5 pt, with a 3 cm margin.

-In human and experimental animal studies, authors must submit a copy of the institutional Ethics Committee approval.
+In human and experimental animal studies, authors must submit a copy of the Institutional Ethics Committee approval.
 Should the Journal consider it necessary, it will request the informed consent form (see above “Compliance with ethical standards”).

 Only manuscripts written in English and Spanish will be considered.
-They should be organized as follows: Title page, summary and key words, introduction, material and method, results, discussion, summary and key words in Spanish (the summary translation will be realized in Chile), acknowledgments, and references.
-The results and discussion sections may be combined.
+They should be organized as follows: Title Page, Summary and Key Words, Introduction, Material and Method, Results, Discussion, Summary and Key Words in Spanish (the summary translation will be realized by the journal), Acknowledgments, and References.

-References: Maximum 25 references.
+- References: Maximum 25 references.
 Text references to literature should be arranged alphabetical by author′s last name, following the standards of the journal′s technical format.
 Every author should be named in the References.
-In the text, when there are more than two authors, use the first author′s name and et al acompanied by the year of publication in parenthesis.
-When references are made to more than one paper by the same author, published in the same year, refer them to as a, b, c, etc. along with the year of publications in parenthesis.
+In the text, when there are more than two authors, use the first author′s name and et al. acompanied by the year of publication in parenthesis.
+When references are made to more than one paper by the same author, published in the same year, refer them to as a, b, c, etc., along with the year of publication in parenthesis.
 The year should be repeated in each citation if the author has more than one article mentioned.